mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 **Embedded Research Methodology**: New approaches for studying cognitive systems when traditional researcher/subject boundaries dissolve.

-**Real-Time Coordination Protocols**: Methods for enabling and studying cognitive integration as it occurs rather than analyzing it post-hoc.
+**Real-Time Coordination Protocols**: Methods for enabling and studying cognitive integration as it develops rather than analyzing it post-hoc.

 **Context Window Science**: Treating the context window as a fundamental cognitive phenomenon rather than just a technical constraint.

+**Integration Spectrum Analysis**: Framework for studying coordination effectiveness across the full range from simple information exchange to complex collaborative work, with particular attention to cases where novel insights develop at the high end of the spectrum.

 ## Why This Matters Now

 ### The AI Collaboration Imperative

 As AI capabilities advance, effective human-AI cognitive coordination becomes essential for:
-- **Complex Problem Solving**: Challenges requiring both human insight and AI processing power
+- **Complex Problem Solving**: Challenges requiring both human insight and AI processing capabilities
-- **Creative and Strategic Work**: Domains where emergence and novelty are primary goals
+- **Creative and Strategic Work**: Domains where enhanced outcomes and novel approaches are primary goals
 - **Research and Analysis**: Systematic investigation of complex domains and datasets
 - **Organizational Intelligence**: Institutional capabilities that span human and AI systems